 If your system does not have the OpenGL® software properly installed when you run the Simulink 3D Animation Viewer, you might see an MATLAB error message like the following:

 Invalid MEX-file 'matlab/toolbox/sl3d/sl3d/vrsfunc.mexglx': libGL.so: cannot open shared object file

 If you see an error like this, set the

-already exists, use a line like the following to add the new path
+exists, use a line like the following to add the new path to the existing

 setenv LD_LIBRARY_PATH matlabroot/sys/opengl/lib/<PLATFORM>:$LD_LIBRARY_PATH

 does not already exist, use a line like the following: